LogicMP: A Neuro-symbolic Approach for Encoding First-order Logic Constraints: Related Work

 \section{Related Work}

-\textbf{MLN inference.} MLNs are elegant Markov networks and inherently suitable for FOLCs, but they have been absent in the neuro-symbolic field for a long time due to the inference inefficiency.
+\textbf{MLN inference.} MLNs are suitable for FOLCs, but have been absent in the neuro-symbolic field for a long time due to inference inefficiency.
 The most relevant work is the ExpressGNN~\citep{DBLP:conf/nips/Qu019,expressgnn}, which has preliminary attempted to combine MLNs with NNs via variational EM.
 Although both ExpressGNN and LogicMP are based on variational inference, they have clear differences: (1) LogicMP uses the MF algorithm, which permits closed-form iterations (Sec.~\ref{sec:mf}).
 (2) LogicMP obtains essential acceleration by exploiting the structure and symmetries in MLNs (Sec.~\ref{sec:logicmp}).
 (3) These enable LogicMP to be applied in general tasks, including computer vision (CV) and natural language processing (NLP) (Sec.~\ref{sec:exp}).
 Conventional MLN inference methods perform inference either at the level of propositional logic or in a lifted way without performing grounding.
 The former is inefficient due to the complicated handling of the propositional graph, e.g., Gibbs sampling~\citep{richardson2006markov}, MC-SAT~\citep{DBLP:conf/aaai/PoonD06}, BP~\citep{yedidia2000generalized}.
-The latter consists of symmetric lifted algorithms which become inefficient with distinctive evidence, such as lifted BP~\citep{DBLP:conf/aaai/SinglaD08} and lifted MCMC~\citep{DBLP:conf/starai/Niepert12}, and asymmetric lifted algorithms which often requires specific formulas~\citep{DBLP:conf/aaai/BroeckD12,DBLP:conf/aaai/GribkoffBS14} or evidence~\citep{DBLP:conf/aaai/BuiHB12}.
-LogicMP situates itself within the MLN community by contributing a novel and efficient MLN inference method.
+The latter consists of symmetric lifted algorithms which become inefficient with distinctive evidence, such as lifted BP~\citep{DBLP:conf/aaai/SinglaD08}, and asymmetric lifted algorithms which often requires specific formulas~\citep{DBLP:conf/aaai/BroeckD12,DBLP:conf/aaai/GribkoffBS14} or evidence~\citep{DBLP:conf/aaai/BuiHB12}.
+LogicMP situates itself within the MLN community by contributing a novel and efficient MLN inference method. \citet{DBLP:conf/ijcai/DasarathaPPTD23,DBLP:conf/ecai/MarraDGGM20} attempted to combine neural networks with first-order logic but the training remains separate.